Polaroid Snap full review

 There’s a microSD slot (that fits up to 32GB) if you’re interested in saving the pictures you’ve taken, and a micro USB port for charging or transferring images.

 LED indicators at the top left of the camera let you know when the Snap is low on charge or paper, or when it’s busy printing.
 We charged the Snap for approximately 2 hours and it allowed an afternoon of use until we ran out of paper (20 shots in total).
 The battery is built in, so you won’t need to replace it.
 You can also mount the Snap onto a tripod and there is a 10 second timer option too.

 The obvious appeal of the Snap is its instant inkless printing, and that is really what you pay for.
 Photos are printed onto Zink Zero Ink paper which contain micro-crystals.
 The micro-crystals react to varying intensities and lengths of heat.
 This exposure to heat respectively produces yellow, cyan and magenta hues that overlap to form the final image.

-Compared to Polaroid colour film, Zink paper is affordable.
-A pack of 30 Zink sheets costs £14.99 on Amazon, and 200 will cost you about £90, whereas Polaroid film costs over £17 for 8 sheets.
+Compared to Fujifilm's Instax instant film (and not to mention Polaroid's colour film), Zink paper is affordable.
+A pack of 30 Zink sheets costs £14.99 on Amazon, and 200 will cost you about £90.
+In comparison, Fujifilm's Instax square instant film costs £16.99 for a pack of 20 or $22.99 in the US.
 Zink sheets look like regular gloss photo paper and are 2 inches by 3 inches large (slightly smaller than a business card).

 The paper loads into the back compartment of the camera and prints out from the side.
 Zink papers have an easy to peel adhesive back and are water-resistant.